21 people found this helpful

 - Use kitchen paper for dirty tasks.
 Up your hygiene by using kitchen paper instead of a sponge for those germy jobs like wiping around the plug hole.

 - Use an old toothbrush for getting into corners.
-Bacteria tends to live in hard-to-reach areas – so grab an old toothbrush to clean those tight spots.
+Bacteria tend to live in hard-to-reach areas – so grab an old toothbrush to clean those tight spots.

 - Clean the sink – properly.
 It’s easy to give the sink a final wipe – but that’ll just leave your kitchen sponge germs in other areas.
 Finish off your sink cleaning with some antibacterial spray and some strong kitchen paper.